PolyU and ASTRI join hands to foster research collaboration and nurture R&D talent

 PolyU and ASTRI will kick-start research projects, capitalising on their respective research experience and strengths to develop impactful innovations.
 The relevant intellectual properties will then be translated into viable solutions for meeting industrial and societal needs.
 The two parties are committed to encouraging more interdisciplinary research discussions and strengthening cross-sector technology transfer.

 With cultivating young talent as a core mission of the collaboration, PolyU and ASTRI are dedicated to building a strong talent base for the long-term and sustainable development of R&D in Hong Kong.
-The ASTRI Day @ PolyU scheduled on 13 April will foster exchange and cooperation between academia and industry.
-Experts from ASTRI will share insights on various hot technology topics such as Trust and AI Technologies, Communications Technologies, IoT Sensing and AI Technologies, Integrated Circuits and Systems, etc. PolyU students will gain a comprehensive understanding of technology trends as well as career prospects in different research fields.
+The ASTRI Day @ PolyU held on 13 April 2022 helped foster exchange and cooperation between academia and industry.
+Experts from ASTRI shared insights on various hot technology topics such as Trust and AI Technologies, Communications Technologies, IoT Sensing and AI Technologies, Integrated Circuits and Systems, etc. PolyU students also gained a comprehensive understanding of technology trends as well as career prospects in different research fields.

 Committed to driving translational research and technology innovation as well as talent cultivation, PolyU and ASTRI will continue to collaborate closely on a wide range of initiatives to address real-world challenges for the benefit of Hong Kong, the Nation and the world.